Merkur XR4Ti: Body, chassis, suspension

 The unibody chassis of the European Ford Sierra was modified to meet US safety requirements.
-The floorpan had reliefs added to accommodate catalytic converters.
-Side intrusion beams were added to the two doors and the bumpers were stretched to meet US impact requirements.
-To accommodate the engine for the US-spec car the XR4Ti also received a taller hood.
-Altogether 850 unique parts were developed for the car destined for the US and Canada, and all of the changes added approximately 280 lb to the weight.
+The floorpan had reliefs added to accommodate catalytic converters, a requirement to meet US emissions standards.
+Side intrusion beams were added to the two doors, and the bumpers were stretched to meet US impact requirements.
+To accommodate the engine for the US-spec car, the XR4Ti also received a taller hood.
+Altogether 850 unique parts were developed for the car destined for the US and Canada, and these changes added approximately 280 lb to the weight.

-Suspension was independent front and back.
+Suspension was independent front and rear.
 The front suspension comprised Macpherson struts with concentric coil springs and lower lateral links triangulated by an anti-roll bar.
-The rear suspension used semi-trailing arms with coil springs ahead of the axle half-shafts and shock absorbers behind.
+The rear suspension used semi-trailing arms with coil springs ahead of the axle half-shafts, and shock absorbers behind.
 An anti-roll bar was also fitted at the rear.
-Spring rates were softened compared to the XR4i based on feedback from Jackie Stewart, who had been brought in as both a development tester and spokesman for the car.
+Spring rates were softened compared to the XR4i, based on feedback from Jackie Stewart, who had been brought in as both a development tester and spokesman for the car.
 Steering was by a power-assisted rack and pinion with 3.6 turns lock-to-lock.
 Brakes were 10.2 in disks in front and 10.0 in drums at rear.
 The car had a two-piece driveshaft and used a giubo as a torsional damper.